tap5136/ci-cd-lab/README.md

 git pull
 ```

 Now, create a new file in `.github/workflows` named `test.yml`.
-This is where we'll define everything about our workflow does
+This is where we'll define everything about our workflow.

-First, set the workflow's [name](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#name) by writing the following to start off our `test.yml` file:
+First, set the workflow's [name](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#name) by writing the following at the top of our `test.yml` file:
 ```
 name: Test
 ```

 Next, we need to define what event(s) will trigger this workflow.
 To do this, we use the (required) [on](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#on) keyword.
-[There are many events to choose from](https://docs.github.com/en/actions/reference/events-that-trigger-workflows), but in our case we want our tests to be triggered when a Pull Request aimed at merging into `master` is opened or updated.
+[There are many events to choose from](https://docs.github.com/en/actions/reference/events-that-trigger-workflows), but in our case we want the tests to be triggered when a Pull Request aimed at merging into `master` is opened or updated.
 To achieve this, we can write:
 ```
 on:
   pull_request: